skinny85/jilt/Readme.md

 would be to use the `User.builder()` static method, and then instantiate it through the (Staged in this case) Builder.

-The generated Builder class will also the abstract if the method `@Builder` was placed on is abstract.
+The generated Builder class will also be abstract if the method `@Builder` was placed on is abstract.
 This is helpful when dealing with a family of classes that share a common base class that defines the properties of the class, for example: